Eric Hassli: Vancouver Whitecaps FC

 On 4 March 2011, Hassli signed with the Vancouver Whitecaps FC of Major League Soccer as the team's first designated player.
 Swiss media reported that Hassli was granted an early contract termination by FC Zürich, allowing him to leave on a free transfer to Vancouver.
 He made his debut for the Whitecaps on 19 March 2011, in a game against Toronto FC, scoring two of his team's four goals, one of which was the club's first goal in MLS competition.
+Hassli scored a penalty kick against the New England Revolution on 6 April and was ejected from the match for his celebration.
+He had removed his jersey, revealing another jersey underneath, and was sent off with his second yellow card of the match.
+It was his second match ejection and suspension in three appearances for the Whitecaps.

-In the Whitecaps' 11 June 2011 match against the Seattle Sounders, Hassli scored two goals: the first from the penalty spot; the second a volley from an apparently harmless position on the right edge of the 18 yard box that flew into the top left hand corner.
-The latter has been called one of the best goals in MLS history.
+On 11 June, Hassli scored twice in a 2–2 draw against Seattle Sounders FC: the first from the penalty spot; the second a volley from an apparently harmless position on the right edge of the 18 yard box that flew into the top left hand corner.
+The latter was called one of the best goals in MLS history.

 In a May 2012 Canadian Championship match against Toronto FC, Hassli scored with a volley in stoppage time.
 The goal was nominated for the 2012 FIFA Puskás Award.